Prostitution in Bahrain: Legal situation

 The Ministry of Interior Criminal Investigation Directorate and the Capital Governante's Municipal Council raid flats or hotels if there are complaints of "unlawful activities" by neighbours.

 The courts may issue deportation orders against foreign prostitutes on conviction or if it is in the "public interest".
-In 2016 MP Jamal Dawood proposed that non-Bahrainis caught in cases involved in cases of prostitution should be deported immediately and banned from the country for life.
+In 2016 Bahraini MP Jamal Dawood proposed that non-Bahrainis caught in cases involved in cases of prostitution should be deported immediately and banned from the country for life.
 The proposal was rejected as it would be contradictory to human rights.
+Majority of the MPs supported the committee's decision and rejected Dawood's proposal.

 Bahrain's Aliens Act allows immigration officials to deny entry to people convicted of crimes elsewhere, including prostitution.
 They can also be denied entry for unspecified "health reasons".

 History

 Prostitution has been practised in Bahrain for many years.

-After WW1, many foreign workers, especially from Persia, Iraq and India, came to the country fuelling demand for prostitution.
+After WW1, many foreign workers, especially from Persia, Iraq and India, came to the country fueling demand for prostitution.
 There were two areas designated for brothels, one in Gulba, west Manama and the other in Muharraq.
 Both male and female prostitutes worked in the brothels.
 In 1937 it was decreed prostitutes could only live and work in these areas, any operating outside these areas were to be deported.
-Most of the female prostitutes were from Persia, Iraq and Oman, and were known as "girls or daughters of love" The Persians charged the highest prices.
+Most of the female prostitutes were from Persia, Iraq and Oman, and were known as "girls or daughters of love".
+The Persians charged the highest prices, then Iraqis and Omanis, respectively.
 The male prostitutes were mainly Omani boys.
+There were also Bahraini women who were the children of former slaves also working in these areas.
 The two areas declined in the 1970s with the building of hotels and prostitution spreading to the hotels.

-After independence from Britain in 1971, British citizens could enter the country for 3 months without a visa.
-Some British prostitutes came to work on the islands for short periods.
-Some of them alternated their time between Bahrain and the UAE.
-The visa waiver was later scrapped in 1996.
+The nationality of female prostitutes changed through the 1980s and 1990s.
+During the 1980s, Filipino women could be seen in prostitution.
+Sri Lankans were available on certain streets in various areas of Manama.
+Also, there continues to be a main street in Adliya commonly referred to as the “meat market,” where Filipinas walk about at night.
+New nationalities of prostitutes have been seen during the 1990s.
+Since the break down of communism, ex-Soviet women have entered into prostitution.

 After the Saudi causeway was opened in 1986, many Saudis came to the country because of its more relaxed attitude to sex and alcohol.
 The Saudi visitors who wanted to "party", greatly increased the demand for prostitution.

 Prostitutes of different nationalities have come to the country at different times.
-In the 1980s & 1990s it was mainly Filipinos and Sri Lankans.
 Following the collapse of communism, Russian prostitutes came to the country, and 1996 saw the arrival of Bosnians.
+Russian women were available in some of the expensive hotel restaurants frequented by Saudis, and outside two and three-star hotels and other restaurants frequented by other tourists.